ctrlallorg/CTRLall/src/word/images.md

     </tbody>
   </table>

 <p>After you've selected an image and pressed <strong>Insert</strong> it will appear on the page.
-Where it appears on the page is determined by where you had the <a href="/glossary/#insertion-point">insertion point</a> and how large the image is.</p>
+Where it appears on the page is determined by where you had the <span class="glossary-hover" data-term="insertion-point">insertion point</span> and how large the image is.</p>

 <p>In the example below I've selected and inserted a photo from my laptop of my dog Buckley.
 As you can see, due to the high resolution (detail) of the photo it's quite large and takes up most of the A4 page, so I'll want to resize it to be smaller.
 Everything on how to alter images can be found in this article: <a href="/word/altering-images-and-objects/">Altering images and objects</a>.</p>